TSZ-UU/MDCS/README.md

 # SynFoC
 ### 1. Introduction

-This repository contains the implementation of the paper **[Steady Progress Beats Stagnation: Mutual Aid of Foundation and Conventional Models in Mixed Domain Semi-Supervised Medical Image Segmentation](https://github.com/MQinghe/SynFoC)**
-> *In Conference on Computer Vision and Pattern Recognition (CVPR), 2025*
+My project is an open-source project based on the paper 'Enhancing Medical Image Segmentation with Collaborative and Contrastive Learning in Mixed-Domain Settings.

 ### 2. Dataset Construction